-What if I need my/my child's medications delivered to me/my child?
+What if I need my or my child's medications delivered to me or my child?

-You may be able to get your/your child's medications delivered to you through the mail.
+You may be able to get your or your child's medications delivered to you through the mail.
 Community First's partner for pharmacy benefits is Navitus.
-Their mail order partner is H-E-B. Please call Member Services at 1-800-434-2347 if you'd like to see if your pharmacy offers medication delivery by mail.
+Their mail-order partner is H-E-B. Please call Member Services at 1-800-434-2347 if you'd like to see if your drugstore offers medication delivery by mail.